1919 Purdue Boilermakers football team

 The 1919 Purdue Boilermakers football team was an American football team that represented Purdue University during the 1919 college football season.
 In their second season under head coach A. G. Scanlon, the Boilermakers compiled a 2–4–1 record, finished in last place in the Big Ten Conference with an 0–3 record against conference opponents, and were outscored by their opponents by a total of 104 to 71.
 Ken W. Huffine was the team captain.

+Despite being in the Western Conference (Big Ten) together since 1913, this season had the first matchup between Purdue and Ohio State.